-The pictures spread throughout this article are from one such contact made to us by a guy desperate to resolve the issues he has with several pieces of furniture purchased from an online importer.
+The pictures spread throughout this article are from one such call, made to us by a guy desperate to resolve the issues he has with several pieces of furniture purchased from an online importer.
 One of the motives behind the request for us to provide assistance was that he intended using our reports and possible repair costs as a basis for a lawsuit.

 We took a look through more than 100 pictures and decided to decline to provide any assistance due mainly to the fact that we did not wish to be dragged through the legal system for our comments and opinions and for potentially a great loss in time and effort on our part.